mayonezu216/Awesome-PU-learning/README.md

   - Keywords: energy-based model, Positive and Unlabeled (PU) learning, covariate shift, imbalanced data.
   - <details><summary>Digest</summary> This article introduces an energy-based model that is adversarial regarding data: it minimizes the energy for a given data distribution (the positive samples) while maximizing the energy for another given data distribution (the negative or unlabeled samples).
 The model is especially instantiated with autoencoders where the energy, represented by the reconstruction error, provides a general distance measure for unknown data.
 The resulting neural network thus learns to reconstruct data from the first distribution while crushing data from the second distribution.
 This solution can handle different problems such as Positive and Unlabeled (PU) learning or covariate shift, especially with imbalanced data.
 Using autoencoders allows handling a large variety of data, such as images, text or even dialogues.

+- Multi-Positive and Unlabeled Learning.[[paper]](https://www.ijcai.org/proceedings/2017/0444.pdf)
+  - Yixing Xu, Chang Xu, Chao Xu, Dacheng Tao.
+IJCAI 2017.
+  - Keywords:  multi-class model.
+  - <details><summary> Digest</summary> Here we propose a one-step method that directly enables multi-class model to be trained using the given input multi-class data and that predicts the label based on the model decision.
+Specifically, we construct different convex loss functions for labeled and unlabeled data to learn a discriminant function F.

 - Recovering True Classifier Performance in Positive-Unlabeled Learning.[[paper]](https://ojs.aaai.org/index.php/AAAI/article/view/10937/10796)
   - Shantanu Jain, Martha White, Predrag Radivojac.
 AAAI 2017.
   - Keywords: ROC curve, AUC, Precision Recall curve, asymmetric noise, positive unlabeled learning, class prior estimation.